900th Contracting Battalion holds change of command ceremony

 |Downloads:

-This work, 900th Contracting Battalion holds change of command ceremony [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 900th Contracting Battalion holds change of command ceremony, by Jose Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.